oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.1.3.1 Full Product Name Type - Name

 Textual description of the product (`name`) has value type `string` with 1 or more characters.
-The value should be the product's full canonical name, including version number and other attributes, as it would be used in a human-friendly document.
+The value SHOULD be the product's full canonical name, including version number and other attributes, as it would be used in a human-friendly document.

 *Examples 6:*